- Digital Mammography - that can detect breast cancer at its earliest, most curable stages.

 The American College of Radiology Imaging Network (ACRIN) study, supported by the National Cancer Institute (NCI), part of the National Institutes of Health (NIH), appeared in the March 29, 2007 issue of the New England Journal of Medicine.

-“We can now identify the vast majority of contralateral cancers at the time of a woman’s initial breast cancer diagnosis,” said Lehman, principal investigator of the ACRIN Breast MRI Trial, professor of radiology and director of breast imaging at the University of Washington and Seattle Cancer Care Alliance.
+“We can now identify the vast majority of contralateral cancers at the time of a woman’s initial breast cancer diagnosis,” says Lehman, principal investigator of the ACRIN Breast MRI Trial, professor of radiology and director of breast imaging at the University of Washington and Seattle Cancer Care Alliance.
 “This means that instead of those women having another cancer diagnosis years after their initial treatment, we can diagnose and treat those opposite breast cancers at the time of the initial diagnosis.”

 Researchers hope that with breast MRI’s strong ability to predict the absence of a tumor, they can avoid some unnecessary mastectomies and provide women with more reassurance that the breast is disease free.

-In conjunction with this news, the American Cancer Society announced new recommendations for use of MRI for women at increased risk for breast cancer.
 An expert panel, of which Lehman is a member, recommended annual screening using MRI in addition to mammography for women with a 20-25 percent or greater lifetime risk of the disease.

 Those include women who: